ECG Semantic Integrator (ESI): A Foundation ECG Model Pretrained with LLM-Enhanced Cardiological Text: Methods

 \subsection{Cardio Query Assistant (CQA) Framework}

 The Cardio Query Assistant (CQA) Framework, as shown in Figure \ref{fig:rag_description}, is designed to transform ECG condition labels into detailed descriptive text.
 The generated text incorporates demographic information, ECG conditions, and enriched waveform details.
+An example of a raw ECG signal, its associated metadata, and the generated ECG waveform description is provided in Figure \ref{fig:rag_description_example}.
 The developed CQA is outlined as follows: